-In April of 2010, toxic drilling mud was illegally spilled from travel trailers parked at the site, and outside of the prescribed barrier imposed by the city.
-The company did not initially report the spill to the Texas Railroad Commission.
+In April of 2010, toxic drilling mud was illegally spilled from travel trailers parked at the site and outside of the prescribed barrier imposed by the city.
+The company did not initially report the spill to the Railroad Commission.
 Drilling mud contains several carcinogens, including benzene, ethylbenzene, trimethylbenzne, isopropylbenzne and many others.

 Today, the park is quieter except for the faint clanking of metal ringing out from the infrastructure still at the site.
 The sound carries on the wind over the top of the remaining barrier.
 The city’s water tower, emblazoned with the city’s Texas flag logo, looms above the landscape.
 Before the gas well, and even before George McKenna donated $8,000 for the park’s construction in 1964, longhorn cattle grazed the fields at J. Newton Rayzor’s ranch.
 Much has changed since then.

-A couple of weeks ago I got a glossy mailer from Denton Taxpayers for a Strong Economy depicting a care-free child on a swing with the word “responsible” written across the image.
+A couple of weeks ago, I got a glossy mailer from a group called Denton Taxpayers for a Strong Economy depicting a care-free child on a swing with the word “responsible” written across the image.
 An adjacent image shows a broken swing with the word “irresponsible” written across it.
 Beneath the images is the following sentence: “Denton’s irresponsible drilling ban proposition will hurt our parks and recreation areas.”
 The mailer argues the city will lose revenue that would go to parks if the ban passes.

 My neighbors also don’t seem to be buying their argument.
 Dozens and dozens of light blue and red “for the ban” yard signs dot my neighborhood.
 The closer you get to the park, the more “for” signs you see.